Franklin098/redux-expert-course/readme.md

 }
 ```

+* Actions
+  - Action Types: the string identifier of each type of action, eg: 'itemAdded', 'itemRemoved'
+  - Action Creators: a function to generate and action object with its type and payload, it makes easier to create multiple times the same action.

 In a real App a store can have many slices, we can create multiple reducers, and each reducer manages how to update the store.

 We do not work with the reducer directly, we use the store, which calls the reducer.
 In that way we have a single entry point